-The various widths of plates are positioned in the barrel in accordance with the plate layout drawings furnished with the structure.
-The numbers shown on the drawing in the barrel area or on the plates indicate the number of bolt holes across the end of each plate.
+The various widths of plates are positioned in accordance with the plate layout drawings furnished with the structure.
+The numbers shown on the drawing indicate the number of bolt holes across the end of each plate.

 The beginning and end rings are shown for square end structures and these contain combinations of 10' and 12' rings required to obtain the proper plate stagger.
 Special plates in cut end structures are shown on the plate layout together with the necessary 10' and 12' long plates required to obtain proper seam stagger in the barrel.
-Intermediate barrel rings contain plates all the same length.
-For cut plates and elbow cut and welded plates, numbers appear on the plate layout corresponding to the embossed numbers on the plates themselves. (e.g. T1, V1, T2...)
+Barrel rings in the circumferential direction contain plates of all the same length.

+For cut plates and elbow cut and welded plates, numbers appear on the plate layout corresponding to the embossed numbers on the plates themselves (e.g. T1, V1, T2 ...).
 Reference the structure assembly drawings furnished with the order.